“Save Our Wild Horses” Funding Request

 Reference: Save our horses

-• You will help sustain the main tourism attraction (wild horses, wildlife and environment) in the area, contributing to sustaining guest houses, restaurants, and tourism activities in Kaapschehoop and surrounding areas, sustaining a multitude of jobs (in a country where job shedding has reached dire levels).
+You will help conserve our wild horses, wildlife and environment in the eastern escarpment, which attracts tourism to the area, contributing to sustaining guest houses, restaurants, and tourism activities in Kaapschehoop and surrounding areas, sustaining a multitude of jobs (in a country where job shedding has reached dire levels).

 We look forward to your participation in a project close to all our hearts.